JSON Documentation

 }

 representing the Unix time when the track was listened to.
-The minimum accepted
+This should be set to

 Add additional metadata you may have for a track to the additional_info